 Care Bears made it to the beta testing stage before the marketing department decided to stop work on the game citing that the market for childrens games was diminishing, and the gameplay was too dull.
 Therefore it was decided that all further development on the game was to be stopped, and Care Bears was quietly killed (figuratively, not literally).
 According to Laura, part of the reason Care Bears was killed off was that the marketing department really didn't know what they wanted.
 The Care Bears product line was aimed at the 8 and under age group, but marketing wanted a more action oriented game designed for older kids.
 Marketing being out of touch with the real world was a common theme in the 80's game industry, and is partially blamed for the death of some of the biggest game companies such as Atari.

 Although Laura described the game as being almost finished, the only known prototype to surface is nothing more than a graphics demo.
 The prototype shows two Care Bears (minus the Tummy Icons) floating on a screen with some clouds in the background.
 The top Care Bear slowly moves left to right around the screen until he wraps around, while the lower Care Bear can be moved left or right by the player.
 Beyond this, there is nothing else to do in this prototype.
 The only other thing to note is that when the player reaches the far right of the screen, the screen will extend downwards a few scanlines.
 This is most likely a programming bug rather than an indication of any planned gameplay.

-While most collectors won't mourn the loss of a childrens game (especially one geared towards young girls), Care Bears is an interesting example of how some game designers attempted to break the mold and try something new.
+While most collectors won't mourn the loss of a children's game, Care Bears is an interesting example of how some game designers attempted to break the mold and try something new.
 It is hoped that Laura's almost complete version of Care Bears can be found one day.